Yandex Cloud

 • See also

-Prometheus Operator with Yandex Monitoring support facilitates deployment and management of the Yandex Managed Service for Prometheus® monitoring system.
-You can use it to collect, store, and query metrics from your containers, applications, and infrastructure.
-The system leverages the Prometheus data model and PromQL, enabling you to use your current Grafana dashboards.
+Prometheus Operator with Yandex Monitoring support streamlines the installation of Prometheus Operator, a popular solution for Kubernetes cluster monitoring, providing integration with Yandex Monitoring.
+You can use it to collect, store, and read metrics from containers, applications, and the infrastructure.
+The system leverages the Prometheus data model and PromQL.

 Getting startedGetting started